travis-ci/docs-travis-ci-com/_includes/deploy/providers/heroku_git.md

 Support for deployments to Heroku Git is in **alpha**.
 Please see [Maturity Levels](/user/deployment-v2#maturity-levels) for details.
 ## Known options

-Use the following options to further configure the deployment:
+Use the following options to further configure the deployment.
+Either `api_key` or `username` and `password` are required.

 | `api_key` | Heroku API key &mdash; **secret**, type: string |
 | `username` | Heroku username &mdash; type: string, alias: `user` |